-The HP Chromebook 14 is only available with Intel UHD Graphics 600, an integrated GPU designed for light tasks.
-It can handle most games from the Google Play Store except for the most graphically demanding ones.
-It isn't powerful enough for heavy tasks like 3D modeling or video editing.
+The HP Chromebook 14 is only available with integrated graphics.
+The Celeron processors have Intel UHD Graphics 600, while the Pentium Silver processors have Intel UHD Graphics 605.
+Both are integrated GPUs designed for light tasks, like web browsing and video playback.
+They can handle most games from the Google Play Store except for the most graphically demanding ones.
+The UHD Graphics 605 is faster than the UHD Graphics 600, but the difference is very minimal.

 Cinebench R23 doesn't work on Chrome OS.

 The HP Chromebook 14 isn't designed for 3D rendering.
 It took the Intel Celeron N4000 CPU nearly an hour to render the bmw27 scene.
-We ran the CPU render test using the Linux version of Blender since there isn't a version for Chrome OS.
-We can't run the GPU render test because the Linux version of Blender doesn't support the proper API, though we don't expect the integrated graphics to perform any better.
+Blender doesn't support rendering using the Intel UHD Graphics 600 and 605.

-The HP Chromebook 14's eMMC drive has very slow read and write speeds.
+The eMMC drive has very slow read and write speeds.
 However, the laptop still feels reasonably fast and responsive because Chrome OS is a light operating system, and most tasks are web-based.
 The slow drive speeds mainly affect processes like launching or installing a large application and file transfers.
-The 64GB storage option is also an eMMC drive, which we expect will perform similarly.
+The 64GB and 128GB storage options are also eMMC drives and will likely perform similarly.

-The HP Chromebook has exceptional battery life, lasting longer than the advertised 13.5 hours in our web browsing test.
+The battery life is outstanding, lasting longer than the advertised 13.5 hours of light use.
 It doesn't last as long for video playback, but it's still more than enough to get you through a couple of movies and TV shows.
 Unfortunately, the battery drains very quickly if you perform any CPU or GPU-intensive tasks like gaming.
 Battery varies greatly depending on your usage.